leanprover-community/batteries/docs/Roadmap.md

 * Fast and efficient arithmetic constraint solving that can be used independently and integrated into other decision procedures.

-* Support for an Isabelle Hammer-type tactic that can call a portfolio of external solvers.
+* Support for a tactic similar to Isabelle's Sledgehammer that can call a portfolio of external solvers.

 * Additional simplification procedures for efficient evaluation of